n8n-io/n8n-docs/docs/hosting/installation/server-setups/digital-ocean.md

 sudo docker volume create caddy_data
 ```

-We also do this to create a Docker volume for the n8n data:
+We will also do this to create a Docker volume for the n8n data:

 ```shell
 sudo docker volume create n8n_data